sheetbase/models_v1/README.md

 # Sheetbase Models

-Commonly used table structures for using Google Spreadsheet with Sheetbase backend.
+Commonly used sheet structures for using Google Spreadsheet with Sheetbase backend.

 <!-- <block:header> -->